KelvinTegelaar/CIPP/setup/installation/roles.md

 CIPP utilizes the Secure Application model, which means that each action will be done under the user permissions of the CIPP-SAM user.
 To limit the access users have you can use the role management system.

-For hosted clients, invites and roles can be managed by e-mailing the helpdesk.
+For hosted clients, invites and roles can be managed by logging into the management portal [here](https://management.cipp.app/)

 CIPP features a role management system which utilises the [Roles feature of Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization?tabs=invitations#roles).
 The roles available in CIPP are as follows: